Bookish Nerds Publishing LLC

 4. Select the correct sentence:

+1. "Today the first day of the month"—he raised his hand high—"is the day we fight for freedom!"

-1. "Today, the first day of the month," he raised his hand high.
+2. "Today, the first day of the month," he raised his hand high.
 "Is the day we fight for freedom!"

-2. "Today the first day of the month"—he raised his hand high—"is the day we fight for freedom!"

 3. "Today, the first day of the month"—he raised his hand high—"is the day we fight for freedom!"